mstksg/inCode/copy/entries/monad-plus-1.md

     "general" MonadPlus's, with `return x` meaning "succeed automatically with `x` (if we haven't failed already)", and `mzero` meaning "fail now".

-For the mean time, think about how it makes sense to chain operations on lists (ie, repeatedly applying functions `:: a -> [b]` to lists).
-Is there more than one way to define it, even?
+For the mean time, think about how it might make sense to chain operations on lists (ie, repeatedly applying functions `:: a -> [b]` to lists).
+Is there more than one way to think about chaining them, even?
 And in what ways we can define this "chaining" to represent success/failure?
 Until next time!